Mirantis/kqueen/README.rst

 There are two ways to test development changes.
 First is automatic: create a separate branch and push PR, then TravisCI build image and push it on Docker Hub automatically.
 Second one is just rebuild kqueen api-image locally:
-- Update Doker image with code changes

-There are two ways to test development changes.
-First is automatic: create a separate branch and push PR, then TravisCI build image and push it on Docker Hub automatically.
-Second one is just rebuild kqueen api-image locally:

   ::